rhyscleary/rhyscleary/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->

+## So you want to know about me?
+*(I guess I can give you some information)*
+- Name: Rhys Cleary
+- Aliases: RJC
 - 📫 How to reach me: You can reach me on discord, instagram and twitter.
 - 😄 Pronouns: he/him/they
 - ⚡ Fun fact: *A fun fact about me or in general terms?* Here's a fun fact, there are more wheels than doors in the world.